Suspected Palestinian shooting attack at West Bank car wash kills 2 Israelis

 Israel says the raids are meant to dismantle militant networks and thwart future attacks.
 The Palestinians see the violence as a natural response to 56 years of occupation, including stepped-up settlement construction by Israel's government and increased violence by Jewish settlers.

 Israel captured the West Bank in the 1967 Mideast war, along with east Jerusalem and the Gaza Strip.
-The Palestinians seek the territories for their hoped-for independent state. ___
+Some 700,000 Israelis live in the West Bank and east Jerusalem, while Israel withdrew from Gaza in 2005.
+The Palestinians seek those territories for their hoped-for independent state. ___

 McNeil contributed from Jerusalem.